PACS instrument and calibration web pages

 PACS spectrometer calibration

-- PACS Spectrometer performance and calibration: The PACS Spectrometer Calibration Document v2.4 (16-June-2011) provides details on the calibration accuracy and the necessary information to optimally interpret PACS spectroscopy observations.
-(Please note, this document refers to the calibration status and performance of pipeline version v8.0.
-An update compatible with HIPE v14 release will be provided soon.)
-This includes:
+- PACS Spectrometer performance and calibration: The PACS Spectrometer Calibration Document v3.0 (7-July-2016) provides details on the calibration accuracy and the necessary information to optimally interpret PACS spectroscopy observations.

 - An explanation of the data errors for any particular observation is provided in the PACS Data Reduction Guide for spectroscopy (sec.
 7.6)